 The Company's cash is held in accounts or short-term interest-bearing accounts at one of the major Canadian chartered banks.
-Management perceives the credit risk to be low.
+With regards to its accounts receivable, management perceives the credit risk to be low.
 Typically the outstanding accounts receivable balance is relatively concentrated with a few large customers representing the majority of the value.
-With respect to the outstanding accounts receivable balance, as at September 30, 2023, five customers accounted for 81% (September 30, 2022 - five customers accounted for 56%).
-Concerning revenues, for the year ended September 30, 2023, five customers accounted for 64% (September 30, 2022 - five customers accounted for 58%).
-The Company has had minimal bad debts over the past several quarters and accordingly management has recorded an allowance of \$35,000 (September 30, 2022 - \$35,000).
+With respect to the outstanding trade accounts receivable balance, as at September 30, 2024, five customers accounted for 79% (September 30, 2023 - five customers accounted for 81%).
+Concerning revenues, for the year ending September 30, 2024, five customers accounted for 64%).
+The Company has had minimal bad debts over the past several quarters and accordingly management has recorded an allowance of \$35,000 (September 30, 2023- \$35,000).